Treating & Understanding Autoimmunity

 AUTOIMMUNITY – Stop the body’s attack on itself!

 Autoimmunity or autoimmune conditions, relate to diseases (of which there are more than 80), where the immune system is attacking the body’s own healthy tissues and cells.
-This insult on the body by the immune system could be localized, to a specific organ or it could be systemic, effecting various parts of the body.
+This insult on the body by the immune system could be localised, to a specific organ or it could be systemic, effecting various parts of the body.
 This can change the way an organ or body systems functions and can cause damage and inflammation, resulting in many different symptoms.

 For more information